Nemin32/Nemin32.github.io/_drafts/fanfic.md

 "Yes.
 Yes, I suppose you're right," was all he was finally able to muster.
 "I've been living alone for far too long."

+He stood up and picked up a few logs from the pile next to the fireplace.
+As they fell into the flames, sparks flew up into the air.
+They flickered brightly for a second before fading away.

+"However, I cannot do this alone.
+Or, perhaps I should say, I shouldn't do it alone," Abe continued.
+"Come with me, Peg.
+We both ran from our past for far too long."

+The Slig merely scoffed.

+"Sure, try to drag me into this.
+What do you think will happen?
+Your old buddies will bash my head in the moment we set foot in a city."

+"If they try anything like that, then there is truly nothing worth saving in this world.
+Aren't you tired of being chased around your entire life."

+"I... guess I am," he said, then gripped his weapon once more.
+He thought about the weeks he spent fleeing from place to place.
+Never daring to sleep too deep.
+"Yes, it's worth a shot.
+Let's do this."

+Outside the hut, the rain slowly began to lose its strength.
+As the hours passed, the first rays of sunlight broke through the thick, black clouds.
+A new day had broken.
+One welcoming an unlikely duo, who set out to accomplish the impossible.